Suzuki Motor says it will buy back VW stake as court settles feud

 The two carmakers agreed to tie up in December 2009, pledging to cooperate on technology such as hybrid and electric cars and on expanding in emerging economies.

 But the union soured as Suzuki accused VW of withholding hybrid technology it promised to share.
-VW, in turn, objected to Suzuki's purchase of diesel engines from Fiat FIA.MI.
+VW, in turn, objected to Suzuki's purchase of diesel engines from Fiat.

 ($1 = 0.8946 euros)